Merrem IV, Novaplus Meropenem, Novaplus Merrem, PremierPro Rx Meropenem

 Warnings While Using This Medicine

-- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have kidney problems.
-Make sure your doctor knows if you have seizures, or if you have a condition that makes you more likely to have seizures, such as a central nervous system (CNS) disorder.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, a brain tumor, or a history of seizures or a condition that makes you more likely to have seizures.

 Possible Side Effects While Using This Medicine

 Call your doctor right away if you notice any of these side effects: